Malcolm Gregson: Professional career

-Gregson turned professional in 1961 becoming an assistant professional to Pat Keene at Moor Park Golf Club.
-In 1963 he reached quarter-finals of the News of the World Match Play and was runner-up, with Tony Jacklin, in the Coombe Hill Assistants' Tournament.
-In 1964 he won the Gor-Ray Cup, the assistants' championship.
+In 1961, Gregson turned professional.
+He became an assistant professional to Pat Keene at Moor Park Golf Club.
+In 1963, he reached quarter-finals of the News of the World Match Play and was runner-up, with Tony Jacklin, in the Coombe Hill Assistants' Tournament.
+In 1964, he won the Gor-Ray Cup, the assistants' championship.
 The event was reduced to 54 holes after the second round was abandoned because of bad weather, Gregson winning by three strokes from Richard Davies and Hedley Muscroft.
 Later in the year he had a top-20 finish in the Open Championship and was runner-up in the Gleneagles Hotel Foursomes Tournament.

-Gregson played in Asia in early 1967.
-In April he had a run of success.
-At the start of the month he finished tied for fourth place in the Taiwan Open.
+In early 1967, Gregson played in Asia and Africa.
+In April, he had a run of success.
+At the start of the month he finished tied for fourth place in the Taiwan Open, a tournament on the Far East Circuit.
 Two week later he lost to Kenji Hosoishi in a playoff for the Indian Open and he then finished third in the Kenya Open the following week.
-Returning to England he won the Schweppes PGA Championship at the end of the month, with rounds of 67 and 65 on the final day to beat Hugh Boyle by three strokes.
-In June he won the Daks Tournament at Wentworth, beating Neil Coles by two strokes, after final day rounds of 67 and 66, and was a joint winner of the Martini International with Brian Huggett.
+Returning to England he won the Schweppes PGA Championship at the end of the month, with rounds of 67 and 65 on the final day to beat Irishman Hugh Boyle by three strokes.
+In June, he won the Daks Tournament at Wentworth, beating Neil Coles by two strokes, after final day rounds of 67 and 66, and was a joint winner of the Martini International with Brian Huggett.
 Qualification for the British team for the 1967 Ryder Cup was based on a points system using performances in 1966 and 1967, finishing after the 1967 Open Championship.
 Despite having few points in 1966, Gregson's three wins lifted to eighth in the list to gain a place in the team.
 He did not get an automatic entry into the Open championship, having finished outside the top-30 in the Order of Merit in 1966.
 After rounds of 76 and 73 he was qualified after getting through an 8-man playoff for two places.
 In the Ryder Cup, Gregson lost all four matches he played in, the Americans winning the cup by 15 points.
 He collected the Harry Vardon Trophy as leader of the Order of Merit, which was based on a points system, and also made his only appearance for England in the World Cup which was played in Mexico City a few weeks after the Ryder Cup.
 Playing with Peter Alliss they finished tied for 13th place in the team event but Gregson finished tied for 6th in the individual standings.